nandoflorestan/pluserable/====ROADMAP====.rst

 - Use kerno.to_dict
 - Stop the configuration madness.
 - Rename NoUsernameMixin to BasicUserMixin and UsernameMixin to NamedUserMixin.
-- Require Python 3.6 and use the pydantic library to validate configuration
+- Use the pydantic library to validate configuration
 - Add civilized way of selecting which routes/views I want for my project
 - Lose schema and form interfaces; document
 - Go through the TODOs on the code